-Considering the delisting of Società Cattolica di Ass Group of the relative TSR for the 2021-2023 LTI defe and in compliance with the provisions and requirements.
+Considering the delisting of Società Cattolica di Assicurazione S.p.A. and CNP Assurances, the Board of Directors resolved to exclude them from the Peer Group of the relative TSR for the 2021-2023 LTI deferred share incentive plan, similarly to what was done regarding the finalisation of the previous LTI Plans and in compliance with the provisions and regulations of the plan.

-Moreover, in execution of the terms and conditions of the LTI 2019-2021 - whose performance cycle was completed on 31 December 2021, and whose two years' additional deferral period was completed on 31 December 2023 - the Board of Directors acknowledged the occurrence of all plan conditions and resolved on 11 March 2024 the allocation in favour of the Managing Director/Group CEO of the 2° Tranche of the plan equal to n.
+Moreover, in execution of the terms and conditions of the LTI 2019-2021 - whose performance cycle was completed on 31 December 2021, and whose two years' additional deferral period was completed on 31 December 2023 - the Board of Directors acknowledged the occurrence of all plan conditions and resolved on 11 March 2024 the allocation in favour of the Managing Director/Group CEO of the 2nd Tranche of the plan equal to n.
 105,016 shares.